bleonardb3/DS_01-14-2020/Lab-6/README.md

 ## Introduction:

-This lab consists of two parts.
-The first part will demonstrate the exciting AutoAI capability to build and deploy an optimized model based on the Female Human Trafficking data set.
-The second part will deploy a web application using the IBM Cloud DevOps toolchain that will invoke the deployed model to predict the trafficking risk of a passenger.
+This lab will demonstrate the exciting AutoAI capability to build and deploy an optimized model based on the Female Human Trafficking data set.

 ## Objectives: